chumbacash/miden-py/README.md

 ## Overview

-Polygon Miden is a zkRollup secured by Ethereum and the AggLayer, offering privacy, client-side proving, parallel execution, and Turing-complete smart contracts.
+Miden is a zkRollup secured by Ethereum and the AggLayer, offering privacy, client-side proving, parallel execution, and Turing-complete smart contracts.
 This SDK provides a Pythonic interface to Miden's core features:

 - **Node Communication**: Interact with Miden nodes via gRPC
 - **Wallet & Account Management**: Create and manage private/public and mutable/immutable accounts